Andia Paris – Global Dining In The 16th Arrondissement

 line

-Dessert at La Gare, photo by Mark Craft
+Dessert at Andia, photo by Mark Craft

 line

-By the end of the meal, we had learned about the eight months (and beaucoup des euros) it took to transform La Gare from a traditional French restaurant into an international space and about the menu that was inspired by the travels of Chef Acurio, who oversees fifty restaurants in twelve countries.
+By the end of the meal, we had learned about the eight months (and beaucoup des euros) it took to transform Andia from a traditional French restaurant into an international space and about the menu that was inspired by the travels of Chef Acurio, who oversees fifty restaurants in twelve countries.

-La Gare, photo by Mark Craft
+Andia, photo by Mark Craft

 • 19 Chaussée de la Muette